trespaul/tidal-doc/src/content/docs/guides/audio/add-synth.md

 - `control rate`: `.kr` in SuperCollider.
 Control rates are used for signals when the sampling rate is not crucial (enveloppes and LFOs).
 They are generally running at `samplerate/some amount`.
 - `initial rate`: `.ir` in SuperCollider.
 A static non-modulable rate.
 It is more efficient on the CPU compared to a regular argument.
 But yeah, sounds like some sort of variable.

-#### Basic synthesizer
+#### Basic synthesiser

-In the following example, I've arranged everything you need to get a basic synthesizer running:
+In the following example, I've arranged everything you need to get a basic synthesiser running:
 ```c
 SynthDef(\test, {
     | out, sustain=1, freq=440, speed=1, begin=0, end=1, pan, accelerate, offset|